marktiddy/tailwind-blocks/README.md

 In plugin.php change the variable prefix plugin to be whatever you like

 In /resources/js update the vars.js file to include your chosen prefix

+## Starter

+There is a starter block configured that uses the RichText editor and has some attributes.
+It's probably best to keep this as boilerplate and clone it for other blocks